 Candied Ginger Truffles

 About a week ago a friend of mine and her daughter were making truffles to bring to her girl scout troupe and called me with some technical questions.
 The next day my teacher and friend, Stephen Durfee sent me a video he made for the CIA, all about chocolate.
-At the time I happen to be surfing through Jaden’s website the Steamy Kitchen and found a great article about ginger.
+At the time I happened to be surfing through Jaden’s website, the Steamy Kitchen, and found a great article about ginger.
 Well those three images collided and I all the sudden had a craving for truffles with the zing of ginger.
 I didn’t have any fresh ginger on hand, which is very unusual for me, but I did have some that was candied.
 It was one of those unplanned moments that turned out for the BEST!

-After watching Stephen’s video I decided to make the truffles with the best chocolate available.
+After watching Stephen’s video I decided to make the candied ginger truffles with the best chocolate available.
 His recommendation was to use Criollo.
-That is the name of the cacao bean, not the brand of chocolate, (It is like naming the type of grape in a wine).
+That is the name of the cacao bean, not the brand of chocolate (it is like naming the type of grape in a wine).
 So I did a little research and found El Rey had the chocolate I wanted to use.
 This makes perfect sense since Criollo is grown in Venezuela and the El Rey chocolate company is there as well.
 I like a bittersweet truffle so I went with the Gran Saman Dark 70%.
 The 70% refers to the amount of cacao solids and cacao butter in the chocolate.
 There shouldn’t be anything in the chocolate that is artificial or too difficult to pronounce.
 The higher the % number the more intense the chocolate flavor and typically less sweet.

 Of course, this was my quest to test out what Stephen had to say.
 You should use your favorite chocolate.
-If you don’t have a favorite then Stephen recommends having a chocolate tasting (sounds good to me!)…buy a bunch of chocolate bars (hershey’s doesn’t count!) and taste them to determine which suits your palate.
+If you don’t have a favorite then Stephen recommends having a chocolate tasting (sounds good to me!)…buy a bunch of chocolate bars (Hershey’s doesn’t count!) and taste them to determine which suits your palate.
 The winner is a good place to start your recipe.

 Once they are all scooped then roll the truffles between your hands to get them rounded.
 This is why it is important that your ganache (truffle mixture) is set firm.